porscheofficial/sls_sat_solving_with_deep_learning/Readme.md

 **1. Create virtual environment and install all the requirements in the virtual environment**

-To start with, install virtualenv (if you have not done so already) by running
+This app has been run and tested with Python 3.10.
+To start with, ensure you have a version of Python3.10 installed locally.
+To install virtualenv

 `
-pip install virtualenv
+pip3.10 install virtualenv
 `

 Run

 `
 virtualenv venv
+`
+or
+`
+python3.10 -m virtualenv venv
 `

 to create a new virtual environment environment and activate it by typing